MSc Marine Renewable Energy

-Delivered at our Orkney Campus, this MSc is designed as a multidisciplinary transition programme relevant to students from a wide variety of backgrounds.
+This MSc is designed as a multidisciplinary transition programme relevant to students from a wide variety of backgrounds and is delivered at our Orkney Campus.
 The taught part of the programme addresses the technical, environmental and economic drivers that are shaping the marine renewable energy industry.
 An individual research project then allows students to specialise in a topic of their choice.

 The programme team has strong links with stakeholders in marine renewables and has unique experience and expertise gained at the geographical heart of marine renewables in the UK.
 A strong emphasis is placed on project work that simulates real working situations.